dsollberger/webscraping/README.md

 1. Go to https://rstudio.cloud
 2. Create an account (probably with your Google credentials)
 3. Click on access link (provided during meeting)

+We will work together in the *template.rmd file in RStudio Cloud.